Note: The links in this post are affiliate links.

 There will likely be areas on the route of your cruise where there is no cellular signal, and even when there is a signal available you’ll likely be responsible for roaming charges.
 Just something else you need to be aware of.

-3 – And finally, you can transfer your photos from your iPhone to an external flash drive and then delete the photos from your phone.
+3 – And finally, if neither of the first two options are free you can simply transfer your photos from your iPhone to an external flash drive and then delete the photos from your phone.

-For example, this drive from ONTOTL (#ad) comes with 128GB of flash storage, and it’s quite affordable.
-That’s enough space to store several thousand iPhone photos!
+For example, this drive is an Amazon’s Choice item and it comes with 128GB of flash storage, which is enough space to store several thousand iPhone photos.

-Bottom line: You won’t have to pay a cent to take as many pictures as your iPhone’s internal storage will hold, but you’ll almost certainly incur a cost of some sort if you want to take more photos than your phone can store.
+Bottom line: You won’t have to pay a cent to take as many pictures as your iPhone’s internal storage will hold, and you can easily augment that internal storage with some type of external storage solution.

 I hope this helps, Judy.
 Good luck, and have a great time on your cruise!